b-rodrigues/cookbook_r_nixpkgs/cookbook.md

 This guide will help you help us!
 It lists N common recipes to start fixing R packages for inclusion to `nixpkgs`.
 Every package available on CRAN and Bioconductor gets built on Hydra and made available through the `rPackages` packageset.
+So there's no need to manually package them.
 However, some packages don't build successfully, and require manual fixing.
 Most of them are very quick, one-line fixes, but others require a bit more work.
 The goal of this cookbook is to make you quickly familiar with the main reasons a package may be broken and explain to you how to fix it, and why certain packages get fixed in certain ways.

 ## *Mise en place*

 We first need to get our tools and ingredients in order before cooking.
-Fork the [`nixpkgs` reposiory](https://github.com/NixOS/nixpkgs) and clone it to your computer.
+Fork the [`nixpkgs` repository](https://github.com/NixOS/nixpkgs) and clone it to your computer.
 Then, add the original repository as a remote:

 ```
 git checkout master